microprediction/precise/README.md

  - If you just want univariate calculations, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).
 However if you want univariate forecasts of the variance of something, as distinct from mere online calculations of the same, you might be better served by the timemachines package.
 In particular I would suggest checking the [time-series elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/special-k_001.html) and the "special" category in particular, as various kinds of empirical moment time-series (volatility etc) are used to determine those ratings.
  - The name of this package refers to precision matrices, not numerical precision.
 This isn't a source of high precision covariance *calculations* per se.
 The intent is more in forecasting future realized covariance.
 Perhaps I'll include some more numerically stable methods from [this survey](https://dbs.ifi.uni-heidelberg.de/files/Team/eschubert/publications/SSDBM18-covariance-authorcopy.pdf) to make the name more fitting.
 Pull requests are welcome!
  - The intent is that methods are parameter free.
 However some not-quite autonomous methods admit a few parameters (the factories).
 A few might even use just one additional scalar parameter *r* with a space-filling curve convention - somewhat akin to the tuning of skaters explained [here](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) in the timemachines package).
- - I use Elo ratings, despite the shortcomings, because comparisions are extremely time intensive.
+ - I use Elo ratings, despite the shortcomings, because comparisons are extremely time intensive.
 Match results are recorded in hashed files for easy parallelization and avoidance of git merging.
 You can run the battle scripts if you like.
 See [these examples](https://github.com/microprediction/precise/tree/main/precise/skatervaluation/battlescripts/manager_var) for instance.
 To make a different battle you modify the name of the script and nothing else.
 Pull requests for match results are welcome.

 # Disclaimer
 Not investment advice.
 Not M6 entry advice.
 Just a bunch of code subject to the MIT License disclaimers.